teoguarnieri/hugo-minimal-theme/content/authors/admin/_index.md

 ---
 # Display name
-title:
+title: Teo Guarnieri
-name_pronunciation: Teo Guarnieri
+name_pronunciation:

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: 'Technical Writer'

 # Status emoji
 status: